jdohertydev/runit/README.md

 - **Event Details Page:** Users can view comprehensive information about a specific event, including date, time, location, description, and any additional details.
 - **User Login:** Registered users can securely log in to their accounts to access personalized features and information.
 - **User Registration:** New users (runners) can create an account on the platform to gain access to event listings and other site features.
-- **Event Sign-Up:** Registered users can enroll in and confirm their participation for a selected event through the platform.
+- **Event Sign-Up:** Registered users can enrol in and confirm their participation for a selected event through the platform.
 - **View Registrations:** Event organisers can see a list of participants who have registered for their event, along with relevant details.
 - **View Remaining Places Available:** Users can check the number of available slots remaining for an event before registering.
 - **Cancel Registration:** Registered runners can withdraw from participating in an event they previously signed up for.